 There is a bit of controversy about the 60-yard dash being integral to scouting a professional baseball player.

-It centers around the fact that the distance between home plate and first base is only 30 yards.
-Gerry DeFilippo, a strength coach for the United States Premier Hockey League (USPHL), asserts that the 30-yard distance is the only real sprint time on which they should focus.
+The debate around the 60-yard dash in baseball centers around the fact that the distance between home plate and first base is only 30 yards.
+Critics claim that the 30-yard distance is the only real sprint time on which scouts should focus.

-Since 60 yards is equal to running two bases, the 60-yard dash speed may be relevant for that purpose.
-But because running two bases is never in a straight line, the 60-yard dash is not accurate for this either.
+Since 60 yards is equal to running two bases, the 60-yard dash speed may be relevant for hitting a double, but because running two bases is never in a straight line, the 60-yard dash is not accurate for this either.

 How does the 60-yard dash play into this?
-Those who are contesting this suggest that a 20-yard dash speed-test would make more sense.
+Those who contest the 60-yard dash suggest a 20-yard dash speed test would make more sense.

 A Final Note